 How do you feel about the political climate right now?

 I’m not into policies like that.
 I’m more of a conversationalist.
-I don’t watch the news and shit like that but when I briefly dipped into it, I don’t think anyone running against Donald Trump has that star power that he has.
-Donald Trump is like a fucked up star.
+I don’t watch the news but when I briefly dipped into it, I don’t think anyone running against Donald Trump has that star power that he has.
+Donald Trump is like a troubled star.
 He’s a star and it’s hard to outshine this really evil demonic star.
 Politics is like reality TV.
 They’re all lying it’s just who’s selling you the best, who’s lying to you the best.

 How do you manage your mental health?